Football Museum © Beraldo Leal

 Even for non-football fans, Sao Paulo's Museu do Futebol (Football Museum) is a must-see tourist attraction.
-The Brazilian team has been unquestionably the most delightful and successful national team in football's history - and even though it's a well-worn cliché, the sport is supported with religious fervour, right across the country.
-The beauty of Sao Paulo's Football Museum, housed within the Pacaembu Stadium (which is itself an icon of the city), is that is takes a modern, interactive approach toward its exhibitions - with holographic displays, touch-screen information panels, and various other multimedia installations.
+The Brazilian team has been unquestionably the most delightful and successful national team in football's history, and the sport is supported with religious fervour throughout the country.
+The beauty of Sao Paulo's Football Museum, housed within the Pacaembu Stadium, itself an icon of the city, is that is takes a modern, interactive approach toward its exhibitions, with holographic displays, touch-screen information panels, and various other multimedia installations.

 Address: Estádio do Pacaembu, Praça Charles Miller 1, São Paulo

-Telephone: (0)11 3664 3848
+Telephone: +55 11 3664 3848

 Opening times: Tuesday to Sunday 9am-6pm, closed Mondays.